stitchfix/hamilton/developer_setup.md

 ### Using circle ci locally

 You need to install the circleci command line tooling for this to work.
-See the unit testing algo curriculum slides for details.
 Once you have installed it you just need to run `circleci local execute` from the root directory and it'll run the entire suite of tests that are setup to run each time you push a commit to a branch in github.